nightmode/feri/docs/advanced/custom-build-task.md

 }
 ```

 You may be thinking, wait a second... we didn't actually write a file and you are right.
-Every chain of build tasks has a special finisher task called [build.finalize](api/build.md#buildfinalize) that takes care of writing our files to disk for us.
+Every chain of build tasks has a special finisher task called [build.finalize](api/build.md#buildfinalize) that takes care of writing our files to disk.

 If we instead choose to write `obj.data` to disk ourselves, it would be a good idea to clear `obj.data` before passing it along to any subsequent tasks like `build.finalize`.
 That way data isn't written twice.